Severson-Group/AMDC-Hardware/docs/Analog.md

 Each analog input to ADC is configured as pseudo-differential bipolar signal - its positive input signal is single-ended LPF output that can swing between 0.048 V and 4.048 V, and its negative input signal is at _V_<sub>REF</sub> = 2.048 V, resulting in differential input span of ±2 V which is digitized by ADC.

 The outputs of the ADC chip are 8 serial data outputs each resulting from 1 differential analog input.
 The chip is also supplied by 1.8 V which is used as a digital HIGH of the output signal.
 These 8 digital signals are then transmitted to Picozed.
+There are other 3 digital signals (ADC CNV, ADC SCK and ADC CLKOUT) needed for the interface with FPGA.

 More detailed information on the operating conditions of ADC can be found in the [datasheet](https://www.analog.com/media/en/technical-documentation/data-sheets/232014fa.pdf).